-Grant Chen is Chairman and CEO of Sino Accord International Ltd., a mining advisory company.
-Grant was formerly the Deputy Chairman and CEO of China Mining Resources Group Limited, a Hong Kong based company that mines and processes molybdenum in China and invests in Canadian mining companies.
-Prior to that, Grant worked as a geologist in the precious metals sector in China and then as an analyst and merchant banker, and subsequently, Senior Vice President in the Mining and Metals Division for Standard Bank.
+Grant Chen is Chief Executive Officer of Matrass C-Graphene Science-Technology Group Limited which explores and develops mining resources.
+Grant was formerly Chairman and Chief Executive Officer of Sino Accord International Ltd., a mining advisory company.
+Prior to that, Grant was the Deputy Chairman and Chief Executive Officer of China Mining Resources Group Limited, a Hong Kong based company that mines and processes molybdenum in China and invests in Canadian mining companies.
+Grant also worked as a geologist in the precious metals sector in China and then as an analyst and merchant banker, and subsequently, Senior Vice President in the Mining and Metals Division for Standard Bank.
 Mr. Chen has more than 11 years of additional experience working in the precious metals sector and was a council member for the China Gold Society and a research professor in the Shenyang Institute of Geology and Mineral Resources of the Ministry of Land and Resources, PRC.
 Grant was appointed as a director of Majestic Gold Corp. during 2013.